Four Poster Bed History

 Four Poster bed Styles

-Today, there are hundreds of different styles of four poster bed designs available throughout the UK and abroad.
+Today, there are hundreds of different styles of four poster and pencil bed designs available throughout the UK and abroad.
 Some made here in the UK and some imported from the Far East.

-Typically four poster beds are also available from single size right up to and including king, super king and up to 8ft in width.
+Typically four poster beds are also available from single size right up to and including king-size, super king-size and up to 8ft Caesar size.

 Request Your Free Brochure